-While the Baltimore Ravens helmet has a short history spanning 24 years, it’s definitely an interesting one.
+While the Baltimore Ravens helmet has a short history that began in 1996, it’s definitely an interesting one.
 Today, I’m going to fill you all in on the story of the team that abandoned the City of Cleveland for supposedly greener pastures in Baltimore, so I need to bust one myth right off the bat.

 A Truth in the Matter

 The Cleveland Browns and Baltimore Ravens DO NOT share a history and the Browns franchise that was resurrected in 1999 as a result of the original team moving to Baltimore in 1996 is the same franchise that was founded in 1944, to begin play in 1946.

 When the City of Cleveland sued the NFL over former owner Art Modell’s breach of contract in moving the team to Baltimore, Modell agreed to relinquish the Browns’ name, colors, and history behind in Cleveland so a new Browns team could form a few years down the road.
 Thus, the Baltimore Ravens were technically founded in 1996, simply using the former players and personnel of the old Cleveland Browns.

 Therefore, the Cleveland Browns helmet IS NOT part of the Ravens’ helmet history and any blog that states otherwise has not done enough research.
 As I’m a Browns fan, you can definitely trust me more on this painful subject, having studied the histories of both teams back to front.